josbeir/cakephp-docs-md/docs/3/en/development/testing.md

 After enabling the PSR-7 mode, and possibly configuring your application class, you can use the remaining `IntegrationTestTrait` features as normal.

-You should also take care to try and use [application-bootstrap](#application-bootstrap) to load any plugins containing events/routes.
+You should also take care to try and use [Application Bootstrap](#application-bootstrap) to load any plugins containing events/routes.
 Doing so will ensure that your events/routes are connected for each test case.
 Alternatively if you wish to load plugins manually in a test you can use the `loadPlugins()` method: